Roman Catholic Archdiocese of Nidaros: Rite of Nidaros

 The texts of the Mass as it was celebrated in Norway and the other lands of the Metropolitan Province of Nidaros before the Protestant Reformation survives in a copy of the printed Missal of 1519 and in three manuscript texts, B (c.
 1300), C (13th century) and D (c.
 1200).
 Helge Fæhn in his analysis of each of these texts sums up the character of these texts as follows:

 The Missal of 1519: Manuscript A seems to have been influenced mainly from Normandy and England and shows several parallels to late medieval Sarum Use.
 There is nothing which decisively indicates Dominican influence.
 Belonging to the 16th century A may be characterized as rather conservative.
-The most peculiar detail we find in the canon in Communicantes, where Xystus is replaced by Silvester—possibly by a misinterpretation of Innocens III.
+In the canon in Communicantes, Xystus is replaced by Silvester—possibly by a misinterpretation of Innocens III.

 Manuscript B: B is especially influenced from France—in parts particularly from the leading Seez group.
 Some tails in B—mostly in the rubrics—are obviously dependent on the explanation of the mass in Micrologus, but most remarkable in perhaps that B seems to imply that the congregation is taking an active part in the offertory.
-We may perhaps say that B taken as a whole belongs to the second part of the 12th century.
+B taken as a whole belongs to the second part of the 12th century.

 Manuscript C: C is without doubt dependent on French and Italian tradition.
 The canon is evidently influenced by the specific Roman missal of the 11th—13th century, and on the whole C may be ascribed to the beginning of the 13th century.

 Manuscript D: In D everything before the canon is lacking, but in return this part exhibits close relationship to Irish and especially old Roman tradition: the last is undoubtedly because D evidently is influenced by the order of the mass in Micrologus.
 D is the oldest of the four ordines misse and must be assigned to the 12th century.

-If we make a comparison of these four orders of the mass, A and B seem to have most in common.
-If this can be taken as a further indication that B gives the substance of the rite of Nidaros in the 13th century, then we have got a basis from which to determine the most important alterations in the rite of this see in the last 250 years before the Reformation.
+Of these four orders of the mass, A and B seem to have most in common.
+If this can be taken as a further indication that B gives the substance of the rite of Nidaros in the 13th century, then this provides basis from which to determine the most important alterations in the rite of this see in the last 250 years before the Reformation.